 As part of your role at Human Made, you may be expected to travel to events and conferences.
-If you are unsure about whether you should be travelling check with Tom, Joe, or Noel.
+If you are unsure about whether you should be travelling check with your manager or the people team.
 Reasons for travel include:

 Events for professional development

 Events for professional development are covered in our professional development policy, and the guidance and expectations are outlined on that page.